Interval Routing Schemes for Circular-Arc Graphs: Preliminaries

 \end{definition}

-\begin{definition}[Shortest Path SIRS] Let $G=(V,E)$ be directed graph.
-A \emph{shortest path strict interval routing scheme for $G$} is a pair $R=(\ri{L},\ema{I})$, where $\ri{L}$ is a cyclic order on $V$, denoted the \emph{vertex order}, and $\ema{I}$, denoted the \emph{arc-labeling}, maps every arc to a set of ring-intervals in $\ri{L}$ such that for every vertex $v\in V$, \begin{enumerate}
+\begin{definition}[Shortest Path Strict Interval Routing Scheme] ~ Let $G=(V,E)$ be a directed graph.
+A \emph{shortest path strict interval routing scheme for $G$} is a pair $R=(\ri{L},\ema{I})$, where $\ri{L}$ is a cyclic permutation on $V$, called the \emph{vertex order}, and $\ema{I}$, called the \emph{directed-edge-labeling}, maps every directed edge to a set of ring-intervals in $\ri{L}$ such that for every vertex $v\in V$, \begin{enumerate}